Our Engaging Curriculum

 At Bedenham we use the ‘Letters & Sounds’ programme for the delivery of phonics, using synthetic phonics as the main approach.
 Pupils are taught systematically; they learn the phonemes (sounds), how to blend the sounds to read words, and how to segment the sounds in order to write words.

 For more information about how to pronounce the different phonemes (sounds), please go to the following website: http://www.mrthorne.com/44phonemes/

 Handwriting at Bedenham Primary School

 In Year R the children are taught to print letters with the lead-ins and lead-outs that will prepare them for joined writing.
-We encourage them to correctly form their letters and to begin to ensure that ascenders and descenders are clear.
+We encourage them to form their letters correctly as soon as possible and to begin to ensure that ascenders and descenders are clear.

 From Year 1 we begin to teach the children to join their letters using the lead-ins and lead-outs.

 Children try hard with their handwriting in pencil in order to earn themselves the use of a handwriting pen.